ctechfilmuniversity/workshop_ws2526_xr/README.md

 <br/><br/>
 **Reading List**

-For those who are interested, here is a list of readings/examples etc. that will be added to over time: https://www.are.na/alex-walmsley/virtuality-gczseswa4x8
+//For those who are interested, here is a list of readings/examples etc. that will be added to over time: https://www.are.na/alex-walmsley/virtuality-gczseswa4x8

 <br/><br/>
 **Topics**

-Course preparation: Install latest version of Unity and necessary supporting software
+Course preparation: Install latest version of Unity (6000.2.x) and necessary supporting software (Android Build Module)

 <br/><br/>
-*Day 1 (15.10)*
+*Day 1 (7.11.)*

-The Virtual and the Real

-- Outline of a theoretical basis for understanding the concepts of the “real” and the “virtual” through the lens of media theory and philosophy of technology
+Extended Realities

+- theoretical introduction: interactive/hybrid narration, hypermediacy and Immersion
 - A brief history of XR and immersive technologies
-- Everything you need to know about game engines (+ maybe more)
-- General XR production pipeline
+- Real Time Technologies and their field of use + Examples

 Game Engines - For beginners with little or no game engine experience

-- Installing Unity if you have not already
+- Unity Installation
-- Interface tour of Unity and overview of the important components - asset creation and import, setting up a scene, script creation, engine settings, plugins and packaging
-- Introduction to further functions - animation, sound, lighting, triggers, optimisation tools
-- Installing necessary software for VR/AR development
+- Unity Game Engine Introduction Interface
+- Unity functionalities (Project Structure, Scene Setup, Assets, Materials, Scripts, External Tools, Debugging, Interactivity, Audio, Video, 3DText)

 <br/><br/>
-*Day 2 (16.10)*
+*Day 2 (10.11.)*

 Topics in VR/AR

-- Overview of VR/AR design criteria - what are the important criteria to keep in mind when designing for VR?
-How do design criteria change with audience?
-How does VR challenge design criteria for other media?
+- The Audience and Video Game Spaces
+- Case Studies working with Hybrid Forms of AR/VR
+- Overview of VR/AR design challenges
+- Your Projects (Outline, Requirements, First Ideas)

-- Outline a technical workflow for the creation of VR experiences
+- Unity Project Setup for AR / VR
+- Interaction Examples in AR / VR
+- Further Introduction to Unity Game Engine (UI basics, Post Processing, Collision/trigger, Animator)

 <br/><br/>
-*Day 3 (17.10)*
+*Day 3 (17.11.)*

 Project/Prototype first steps

+- Mini-Pitch of your Project Idea
 - Get setup for VR/AR development (VR goggles working; AR workflow setup)
+- Get back to Interaction Examples in AR /VR

-- Design/Storyboard/Wireframe VR or AR experience
+- Design/Storyboard/Wireframe VR / AR experience
-- Develop a VR or AR Prototype using Unity Game Engine (prompt will be given).
+- Develop a VR or AR Prototype using Unity Game Engine.
 Prototypes must fulfill a number of criteria in terms of content and interactions (to be defined).

 <br/><br/>
-*Day 4 (21.11)*
+*Day 4 (28.11.)*

 Project Clinic

-We will meet here for a morning to cover any special topics/answer any specific questions you might have (if you would like to cover a specific Unity- or XR-themed topic, let me know a few weeks in advance and I can prepare something)
+We will meet for a morning to cover any special topics, to answer any specific questions concerning technical and dramaturgical aspecs of your projects. (if you would like to cover a specific Unity- or XR-themed topic, let me know until the 24th of November, so I can prepare something)

 <br/><br/>
-*Day 5 (21.01)*
+*Day 5 (15.12.)*

 Project work

-We will meet one final time before you have to hand in your final projects at the beginning of February.
+We will meet one final time before you have to hand in your final projects at the end of December.
 This session is for further questions/collaborative work/polishing of prototypes.

 <br/><br/>
 **Evaluation**

 Evaluation will be based on the personal projects.
 These projects must be submitted both as an .apk (Oculus Quest, Android)/.exe (Oculus Rift, HTC Vive)/.ipa (iPhone/iPad) and as video walkthrough/demo.
+The submittion also needs to contain a short description, the storyboard/wireframe and some Screenshots.